Background

 The information stored in these columns is used to keep track of the spatial and topological relationships in the network.
 The data used to define netgeom is stored in the edges, observed sites, and prediction sites datasets.
 We store an additional copy of this critical information as text in the netgeom column because it reduces the chances that users will unknowingly make changes to these data, which in turn could change how relationships are represented in spatial stream-network models.

-Plotting a SSN Object
+Plotting an SSN Object

-The SSNbler and SSN2 packages do not include generic plotting functions for SSN objects because the functionality is already available in the package ggplot2.
+The ‘SSNbler’ and ‘SSN2’ packages do not include generic plotting functions for SSN objects because the functionality is already available in the package ‘ggplot2’.
 As an example, we create a plot of the SSN object.
 The edges are displayed in blue, with the linewidth proportional to cumulative watershed area column, h2oAreaKm2.
 The summer stream temperature observations (Summer_mn) are shown using the viridis color palette, with pred1km locations shown as smaller white dots:

 ggplot() +